 Flat Wiper Blade

 The flat blade or slimline blade is the most common type of blade today.
-It’s fitted to most cars since 2005.
-It isn’t a huge departure from the Traditional blade, it does the same job, but doesn’t have the bulky multi-component structure of the traditional blade.
+It’s been fitted to most cars since 2005.
+It isn’t a huge departure from the Traditional blade; it does the same job but doesn’t have the bulky multi-component structure of the traditional blade.

-Unlike the traditional blade, when these guys are worn they’re replaced, refills aren’t possible.
+Unlike the traditional blade, when these guys are worn, they’re replaced, and refills aren’t possible.
 The slimline looks great compared to the bulky traditional blade and performs a lot better too.

 How To Buy Wiper Blades

 - Walk into an auto parts store with your vehicle’s make, model, and year.
 Ask the store assistant for blades; they’ll do the rest.

-- In self service stores you’ll likely meet a sea of wiper blades.
-Again the best place to start is with your make and model but you can simply measure your cars blades.
-The replacement blades come with a selection of fittings the make the blade a universal fit.
+- In self-service stores, you’ll likely meet a sea of wiper blades.
+Again the best place to start is with your make and model, but you can simply measure your car’s blades.
+The replacement blades come with a selection of fittings that make the blade a universal fit.

 Rear Wiper Blades

 Rear wiper blades (Fitted to station wagons and hatchbacks) are still of traditional design, and that’s because rear window performance is less important unless your Mater or course.
-The rear blade superstructure is now made from plastic and so doesn’t suffer from corrosion.
+The rear blade superstructure is now made from plastic, so it doesn’t suffer from corrosion.

 Type Of Blade Fittings